 This procedure is usually done in an outpatient setting, so you will not need to stay overnight in the hospital.
 If you are already in the hospital for a different reason, this procedure is not likely to extend your stay.

 Having a catheter inserted increases your risk of a bloodstream infection.
-The hospital staff will begin the procedure by taking the following steps to reduce this risk:
+The hospital staff will take steps to reduce this risk.

 Your arm will be checked for bleeding, drainage, and bruising.

 During the procedure, you will not feel any pain because of the anesthetic.
 There may be mild discomfort at the insertion site after the procedure.